Grief is complicated. And no, I’m not just talking about ‘complicated grief,’ which is a type of grief you can actually be diagnosed with.

-While there is a time period put to normal grief here, it is important to know that the definition of normal grief changes in various cultures a dover time.
-In Victorian times, for instance, it was normal to grieve for four years before moving into an additional period of half-mourning.
+While there is a time period put to normal grief here, it is important to know that the definition of normal grief changes in various cultures and over time.

 A study done by WedMD in 2019 found that more than half of Americans are grieving the loss of someone close to them over the last three years, and that few Americans feel that the grief ends at the three year mark.

 In this way, normal grief is difficult to define, as it is different for everyone.

 For instance, during a pandemic like COVID-19, you might experience anticipatory grief due to the unknown –– what will happen, when will it happen, how will it happen?

 Anticipatory grief can be as intense are other forms of grief, including both mental and physical symptoms and issues that cause a disruption in your normal life and schedule.

 It is important to know that anticipatory grief is normal, especially when it is tied to a close family member or friend who will soon pass away.
 This is our body and brain’s way of recognizing and preparing for the inevitable.

 Fear and anxiety are often larger parts of anticipatory grief than conventional grief.

 In fact, the fear of being alone, of what life will be like without them, or who you will be without them can lead to extreme anxiety that then forms anticipatory grief.

 According to VeryWellHealth: “A study of Swedish women who had lost a husband found that 40% of the women found the pre-loss stage more stressful than the post-loss stage,” proving that the anticipatory grief can often be the hardest part.
 It is our fear of the unknown that puts us in this place.